 - Get onstage and backstage access during WVSO rehearsals to learn how different concerts are prepared for performance

-- Experience interaction with nationally and internationally-renowned soloists, musicians, and performers from WVSO's guest artist lineup
+- Experience interaction with international renowned soloists, musicians, and performers from WVSO's guest artist lineup

 - Receive free tickets to WVSO concerts for both yourself and a guest

 - Serve on occasion as an ambassador for the Symphony to the press and to the community

 Standards of Acceptance: